What is a blade putter in golf?

 Is a Blade Putter Right for You?

-From my experience fitting players for putters, blade-style putters work best for golfers who:
+From my experience, blade-style putters work best for golfers who:

-* Prefer traditional looks at address - you can't explain it, it's entirely your feel and with that feel comes confidence and a better chance of a good stroke.
+* Prefer traditional looks at address - you can't explain it, it's entirely your eye and with that feel comes confidence and a better chance of a good stroke.

 * Practice putting with dedication